 Mary Pender Greene received an MSW from the New York University Silver School of Social Work (SSSW) in 1974.
-A former president of the New York City chapter of the National Association of Social Workers (2002 – 2004), she holds certifications in family and group therapy and is an expert on institutional racism and multiculturalism in the workplace.
-She maintains a private psychotherapy practice and is an assistant executive director at the Jewish Board of Family and Children’s Services (JBFCS).
+A former president of the the National Association of Social Workers, New York City Chapter (NASW-NYC), she holds certifications in family and group therapy and is an expert on institutional racism and multiculturalism in the workplace.
+She is currently President and CEO of MPG Consulting, a psychotherapist, career and executive coach, trainer, and an organizational consultant with a private practice in Midtown Manhattan.
+She previously held executive management roles at the Jewish Board of Family and Children’s Services, America’s largest, non-sectarian voluntary mental health and social services agency.

 What was the SSSW like when you attended?